apache/skywalking/docs/en/swip/SWIP-1.md

   id: ID!
   # The literal name of the #id.
 Instance Name.
   name: String!
+  # Service id
+  serviceId: ID!
+  # The literal name of the #serviceId.
+  serviceName: String!
-  # The related instance service's Layer name.
+  # The service's Layer name.
+  # Service could have multiple layers, this is the layer of the service that the instance belongs to.
   layer: String!
+  normal: Boolean!
 }

 type HierarchyServiceRelation {